 I am a Community Grantmaking Fellow for the Tzedek Social Justice Fund, and I serve on the Review Committees for the Strategic Partnership Grants and Tipping Point Grants programs of Buncombe County, North Carolina.
 I am a longtime judge for the annual Benjamin Franklin Awards, the awards program of the Independent Book Publishers Association.

 I authored a Publishers Weekly Best Book of the Year and Amazon Book of the Month, along with a couple of dozen other well-reviewed books.
 I was privileged to acquire, develop, publish, and promote many other titles and to collaborate with numerous authors, creatives, and excellent publishing professionals in that work.

 You can see my work on other sites, as well as this one.
 For a few examples, click through to see my interviews with Sister Chan Khong on the Plum Village site here and Dr. Wayne W. Dyer here and here, and an article about Native Americans and the New Age (interviewing Vine Deloria Jr., Ted Andrews, Jamie Sams, and Robert Doyle) here as a PDF.
-Numerous excerpts and reprints of my articles about autism have been reprinted in India’s Autism Network Journal, including this excerpt from my article “Autism 101: Hating Your Autistic Child” here.
+Numerous excerpts and reprints of my articles about autism have been reprinted in India’s Autism Network Journal, which is accessible here.

 I currently live in Asheville, North Carolina, with my son, Nicholas.